wombleton/gitlaw-nz/acts/C/Customs and Excise Act 1996.md

     *   (b) fix a date by which any fee or charge is to be paid.

+    (5) This section does not authorise the making of regulations prescribing fees and charges to recover the costs of processing travellers to which the [Airports (Cost Recovery for Processing of International Travellers) Act 2014][930] applies.

+    Section 287(5): inserted, on 15 February 2014, by [section 21(1)][931] of the Airports (Cost Recovery for Processing of International Travellers) Act 2014 (2014 No 3).

 ##### 287A Incorporation of provisions by reference in regulations